metricationmatters/research/proposals/AreaAndVolume.md

 Solution
 ========

-I would not deprecate the current usage but relegate the current "square meter" and "cubic meter" to an accurate description.
+I would not deprecate the current usage but relegate the current square meter and "cubic meter" to an "accurate description".

-Then I propose to give the square meter and the cubic meter a name.  "square meter" and "cubic meter" is competely accurate but more difficult to say than a simple name.
-Giving those units a name would allow correct number and prefixes to the base unit name.
+I propose to give the square meter and the cubic meter a name.  "square meter" and "cubic meter" is competely accurate but more difficult to say than a simple name.
+Giving those units a name would allow correct number and prefixes to be used with the unit name.

-The SI system is at its best when each base unit has one (unique) name.
+The SI system is at its best when each unit has one (unique) name.

 Example usage tables
 ====================

 The following tables illustrate the use of the new units.

 The tables below only show the tables for prefixes up to mega and down to micro but are actually used in the same way for any of the prefixes from quetta to quecto.

 *** NOTE ***: The lines with blank names and notation are not easily said, notated, or thought about with the current rules and notation but easily extendable to "proper SI usage" of a number, prefix, and unit name with the new unit names.

 Area
 ====

 Unfortunately, while the obvious choice for area is the "are", it and the "hectare" are previously used and currently used, respectively.
-However they are wierdly sized units and "are" would not be suitable for a base unit unless we redefine the "are" and the "hectare".
+However they are wierdly sized units and "are" would not be suitable for a unit name unless we redefine the "are" and the "hectare".

 1 are = 100 m<sup>2</sup> but is no longer in (common) use.

 1 hectare = 100 are = 10 000 m<sup>2</sup>

-If we could redefine the name "are = 1 square meter" and redefine the "hectare" (which I doubt is easily doable) then the "are" could be used for the base unit of area.
+If we could redefine the name "are = 1 square meter" and redefine the "hectare" (which I doubt is easily doable) then the "are" could be used for the unit name of area.

 Greek word for square: tetra

 Latin word for square: quad

 Proposal: At the moment I'm going to propose "1 quad = 1 square meter", mainly because it is one syllable.

 | Name                  | Notation           | Multiplier        | New name       | New notation  |